Get a lawn care spraying quote

 Life and Times of the Brown Cockroach – aka Palmetto Bug

-These brown, creepy crawlers have even been known to live for up to one week without their head!
-Cockroaches do not get their wings until they become adults, and the female roach can hatch up to 150 offspring a year!
-American cockroaches are also know as “water bugs" because they are commonly found near water sources.
+American cockroaches are also known as “water bugs" because they are commonly found near water sources.
 That is one reason you often find them in your kitchen and bathrooms, they are searching for water sources.
 They are nocturnal - they rest by day and search for food at night.
 Unfortunately, cockroaches forage through dirty areas and carry germs and bacteria into our homes.
 Their shed skin and waste products can contaminate food and trigger asthma, especially in children.

 Control of the American Cockroach